agarwalmanvi/agarwalmanvi.github.io/_projects/structurepe.markdown

 Below, we give some good and bad examples of both the baseline methods and our proposed methods.
 The abbreviations are as follows:
 1. Baselines
-   1. NoPE: No Positional Encoding
+   1. `NoPE`: No Positional Encoding
-   2. APE: Absolute Positional Encoding
+   2. `APE`: Absolute Positional Encoding
-   3. RPE: Relative Positional Encoding
+   3. `RPE`: Relative Positional Encoding
-   4. S-APE/b: SymphonyNet
+   4. `S-APE/b`: SymphonyNet
-   5. S-RPE/b: RIPO Attention
+   5. `S-RPE/b`: RIPO Attention
 2. Our Methods
-   1. L S-APE: StructureAPE with learnable embedding
+   1. `L S-APE`: StructureAPE with learnable embedding
-   2. S S-APE: StructureAPE with sinusoidal embedding
+   2. `S S-APE`: StructureAPE with sinusoidal embedding
-   3. L S-RPE: StructureRPE with learnable embedding
+   3. `L S-RPE`: StructureRPE with learnable embedding
-   4. S S-RPE: StructureRPE with sinusoidal embedding
+   4. `S S-RPE`: StructureRPE with sinusoidal embedding
-   5. NS-RPE/c: StructureRPE with nonstationary kernel on chord labels
+   5. `NS-RPE/c`: StructureRPE with nonstationary kernel on chord labels
-   6. NS-RPE/s: StructureRPE with nonstationary kernel on section labels
+   6. `NS-RPE/s`: StructureRPE with nonstationary kernel on section labels

-We only use the sinusoidal embedding with the NS-* variants because of constraints on computational capacity.
+We only use the sinusoidal embedding with the `NS-*` variants because of constraints on computational capacity.

 ## Next-timestep Prediction